zYeoman/myStars/README.md

 - [htop](https://github.com/hishamhm/htop) - htop is an interactive text-mode process viewer for Unix systems.
 It aims to be a better 'top'.
 - [c4](https://github.com/rswier/c4) - C in four functions
 - [8cc](https://github.com/rui314/8cc) - A Small C Compiler
-- [sl4a](https://github.com/damonkohler/sl4a) - SL4A brings scripting languages to Android by allowing you to edit and execute scripts and interactive interpreters directly on the Android device.

 ## C# #